joaogirota/Devgrid_weather/README.md

 # Objective

-The objective of this teest is to collect data from Open Weather API, store it as JSON file and also implement a cache service.
+The objective of this test is to collect data from Open Weather API, store it as JSON file and also implement a cache service.

 The application is currently running in a GCP Cloud Run service: